microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 ![Patient Resources](./images/patient-count-postman.png)

-To confirm you have the correct `Patient` and `Practitioner` Resources that you will be using in this challenge, send the following requests in Postman:
+To confirm you have the correct `Patient` and `Practitioner` Resources needed for this challenge, send the following requests in Postman:

 `GET {{fhirurl}}/Patient/WDT000000001`